 Providing a safe work environment for our employees has always been a top priority for our board of directors (the "Board") and management team.
-In 2015, for example, we enhanced safety with the implementation of state-of-the-art dust extraction systems at the FSJ Mill and the Site II Mackenzie Mill to help further provide our employees with a safer working environment and industry-leading air quality, and in 2016, we further enhanced the extraction system at our Site II Mackenzie Mill to integrate with a capital upgrade at the mill.
-We also developed and implemented a project safety plan to provide clear communication on safety requirements, processes and expectations, and which includes a requirement that contractors provide reasonable assurances to us that requisite safety requirements are met.
+We have developed and implemented a comprehensivesafety plan to provide clear communication on safety requirements, processes and expectations, and which includes a requirement that contractors provide reasonable assurances to us that requisite safety requirements are met.